Tauranga: Climate

 During the summer months the population swells as holidaymakers descend on the city, especially along the popular white coastal surf beaches from Mount Maunganui to Papamoa.

 Demographics

 In 1976 Tauranga was a medium-sized urban area with a population of around 48,000.
-However, the completion of a harbour bridge in 1988 brought Tauranga and The Mount closer (they amalgamated in 1989) and re-energised the economies of both parts of the enlarged city.
+The completion of a harbour bridge in 1988 brought Tauranga and The Mount closer (they amalgamated in 1989) and re-energised the economies of both parts of the enlarged city.

-By 1996 Tauranga's population had grown to 82,092 and by 2006 it had reached 103,635.
+By 1996 Tauranga's population had grown to 82,092 and by 2006 had reached 103,635.
+By 2023, it had reached 152,844.

 In 2008 Tauranga overtook Dunedin to become the sixth-largest city in New Zealand by urban area, and the ninth largest city by Territorial Authority area.
 With continuing growth it has now surpassed the Napier-Hastings area to become New Zealand's fifth-largest city.